Fleurieu Peninsula Food and Wine

 Eat Local SA

-Do you want to eat like a local on the Fleurieu Peninsula?
-The region's rich soil is the secret behind some of South Australia’s finest dairy produce, olives and wines.
-Eat Local is an easy way for you to eat and buy authentic South Australian food.
+Want to eat like a local on the Fleurieu Peninsula?
+Its rich soil is the secret behind some of South Australia’s finest dairy produce, olives and wines.
+Eat Local is an easy way to eat and buy authentic South Australian food.
 Look for the Eat Local signs or visit Eat Local SA.

 Back to top